-Consider, for example, two different societies discussed by Lakatos in Proofs and Refutations [21].
+Consider, for example, two different societies discussed by Lakatos in Proofs and Refutations [22].
 One such society is Euclid and the readers of his Elements.
 Here, Lakatos criticizes this text for "its awkward and mysterious ordering" of definitions and theorems.
-Euclid's text is notable for the society that it has served: given the vast number of readers of the Elements that have been distributed over both space and time, it seems that part of that text's success comes, in part, from its formal (sometime unintuitive) structure which increased its universality.
+Euclid's text is notable for the society that it has served: given the vast number of readers of the Elements that have been distributed over both space and time, it seems that some of that text's success comes, in part, from its formal (sometimes unintuitive) structure which increased its universality.
 Another society famously considered by Lakatos is that of a small society of mathematicians with limited distribution in time and space.
-In such a setting, communications can be informal and the society of mathematicians functions more as explorers of truth and good mathematical design.
+In such a setting, communications can be informal and the society of mathematicians is more involved in an exploration of truth and good mathematical design.
 Even though these two societies involve only humans, their different distribution in time and space leads to rather different requirements on proofs-as-documents.